oxsecurity/megalinter/README.md

 - GitHub Action: megalinter/megalinter@v4
 - Docker image: megalinter/megalinter:v4

-You can also use **insiders** version (beta release, corresponding to the content of master branch)
+You can also use **beta** version (corresponding to the content of master branch)

-- GitHub Action: megalinter/megalinter@insiders
+- GitHub Action: megalinter/megalinter@beta
-- Docker image: megalinter/megalinter:latest
+- Docker image: megalinter/megalinter:beta

 ### GitHub Action